christopheranderson/azure-webjob-node-sql-sample/readme.md

 ## What it does

 This connects to a SQL DB in an ADO.NET connection string named `SQLAZURECONNSTR_SQLDB` and runs `SELECT 'foobar'`, then prints the result to stdout.
-It runs every minute, thanks to the schedule setting in the settings.json.
+It runs every minute, thanks to the schedule setting in the settings.job.
 This only works in Standard with Always On turned on.
 If you need CRON Jobs outside of Standard tier, use Azure Scheduler.

 ## How to deploy